yetanotherbhai/target.en/help/c_seting_up_target/c_implementing_target/c_target-atjs-implementation/r_target-atjs-versions.md

 **Date: **January 19, 2017

-* mbox names can now contain special characters, including ampersands ( &amp; ), to be consistent with naming requirements for mbox names using ` mbox.js`.
+* mbox names can now contain special characters, including ampersands ( & ), to be consistent with naming requirements for mbox names using ` mbox.js`.

   For a list of allowable special characters, see [ Configure at.js ](../../../c_seting_up_target/c_implementing_target/c_target-atjs-implementation/c_target-atjs-advanced-settings.md#concept_2FA0456607D04F82B0539C5BF5309812).